Aliases for PAK1 Gene

 GeneCards Summary for PAK1 Gene

 PAK1 (P21 (RAC1) Activated Kinase 1) is a Protein Coding gene.
-Diseases associated with PAK1 include Gastric Cancer and Gastroesophageal Junction Adenocarcinoma.
-Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Development Slit-Robo signaling.
+Diseases associated with PAK1 include Breast Cancer and Renal Cell Carcinoma.
+Among its related pathways are CXCR4-mediated signaling events and Cytoskeleton remodeling_Role of PDGFs in cell migration.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK3.

 UniProtKB/Swiss-Prot for PAK1 Gene